Frequently Asked Questions

 In order to be eligible for application of PR, you must fall under one of the following categories:

-Unmarried children of a Singapore citizen or PR
+Unmarried children of a Singapore citizen or SPR.

-There is no 100% guarantee that your PR application will be accepted.
-If there are other firms promising you that, you can be sure that they are employing false marketing tactics.
 We are unable to provide you the current statistics as most applicants have not received their replies yet.
-However, for 2014, our approval rate was about 85 – 90%.
+However, for 2017, our approval rate was about 98%.
 The reason for our high rates is that we choose our clients.
 If we believe you are not eligible to begin with, we will not be taking your case.

 We had only seen renewals get rejected when the client did not stay in Singapore for a significant amount of time after being granted PR status.
 The government approves applications because they believe in the individual’s long-term commitment to the country, which is why it is called “permanent residence.”
 But if you are always staying in Singapore and fulfilling your contributions, then it is highly unlikely that you will get rejected.